JoaquinGianan/temp_cap_ec2/container-sub-branch-info.md

 but I will start experimenting with it in another branch of this branch...  "container-sub"

 will be working on the above issues

+calling the images captest-sub-01 and so on calling the containers capcont-sub-it and so on